 Co-owned land and goods

-You can apply to us if you want us to make an order for the sale or division of co-owned land or goods.
-We hear these applications under the Property Law Act 1958.
+We hear applications to make an order for the sale or division of co-owned land or goods under the Property Law Act 1958.

 - one co-owner wants to sell land or goods but the other co-owner does not agree